rulerrobin/Coder-Academy/term1/WK1Notes.md

 * CSS Styless are defined between the `<style><style>` tags
 * Color Values should be done through hexcode or rgb.
+* `<link>` tag defines relationship between current doc and external resource
+* There are many different types of tags (use a cheatsheet for what you need)

 Once the element is defined can continue to make changes to the defined element.